dejikadri/interview-calender/README.md

 Quit the server with CONTROL-C.
 ```

-open a browser of use postman to visit the url `http://localhost:8000/api/interview/slot`
+open a browser or use postman to visit the url `http://localhost:8000/api/interview/slot`

 this will display a json list of interview slots.
 ```